Jamiyangiin Lhagvasuren: Later life

 Later he served for two years as Ambassador Extraordinary and Plenipotentiary to Bulgaria and Poland.
 In 1980 he was elected Deputy Chairman of the Presidium of the Great People's Khural.
 He retired in March 1982 at the age of 70 and died two months later of a heart attack.

 Family life

 Lkhagvasuren entered matrimony with Dashtseden Tsend, the adopted daughter of the State Oracle, Choijin Lama, Luvsankhaidav, who was the sibling of the Bogd Khan.

 They had three children and nine grandchildren.
-Their son, Lkhagvaa, graduated from the Moscow Aviation Institute specializing in aerospace engineering.
+Their son, Lkhagvaa, graduated from the Zhukovsky Air Force Engineering Academy specializing in aerospace engineering.
 He later served as the Head of the Civil Aviation Authority of Mongolia and CEO of MIAT Mongolian Airlines.
 In 1990, he established Mongolia's first private air company, "Hangarid," and has been serving as an Honorary Consul of Thailand in Mongolia for over a decade.
 The eldest daughter, Lkhagvadulam, is a journalist and Moscow State Pedagogical University alumna.
 Notably, she translated Paulo Coelho’s best-selling novel "The Alchemist" into Mongolian.
 The youngest daughter, Lkhagvajav, graduated from the Plekhanov Russian University of Economics and represented Mongolia as a trade attache in the embassy in Poland for eight years.